w3sami/StripeBundle/README.md

 A simple wrapper for Stripe Api to use with Symfony 5.

 This bundle wraps the stripe-php library, so you can inject it in your own symfony code with ease.
-It provides a few shortcuts too, for getting and creating a client, creating subscription, canceling a subscription and making a single charge.
+It provides a few shortcuts too, for getting and creating a client, creating and canceling a subscription and making a single charge.

 To see all available methods of stripe's php library, see https://github.com/stripe/stripe-php